ChiaraFor96/hadoop-on-aws/README.md

 # hadoop-on-aws
-In this repository I show you how to setup a plain Hadoop cluster, in particular using EC2 machines.
+In this repository I show you how to setup a plain Hadoop cluster, in particular using EC2 machines (that lives in the same subnet).
 But you con consider it for a plain cluster of on premis machines.

 ## Single machine cluster set up